Steam Deck

 Good news!
 Valve's privacy policy, which covers the Steam Deck and the Steam store, doesn't raise any huge privacy concerns for us.
 It’s a little vague for our tastes, but we didn’t see any big red flags.
 We like that they say they don't require users to provide a real name when signing up for a Steam User Account.
 You will need to provide an email and a user name, and then will be assigned a Steam ID number that will be used to reference your account, rather than something more personally identifiable.
 This is good.
 Of course, Valve still says they can collect personal information on you, including any information you provide identifying yourself in posts to chats or message boards, so, as always, be aware of what you share online.

 Here’s the bad news about the Steam Deck though.
 We can’t confirm it meets our Minimum Security Standards because we can’t confirm it uses encryption or if Valve has a way to manage security vulnerabilities.
-We emailed Valve three times with our privacy and security questions and haven’t heard back from them.
-There is a lot written out there on the internet about how to set up encryption on the Linux-based SteamOS yourself.
-However, we don’t think that users should have to go through that to protect their data.
+We emailed Valve three times with our privacy and security questions again this year and, just like last year, haven’t heard back from them.
+(It’s super common for brands to ignore our messages to their privacy inbox, but still a bummer.)
+There is a lot written out there on the internet about how to set up encryption on the Linux-based SteamOS yourself, but you have to be pretty tech savvy to sort it out.
+And, we don’t think that users should have to go through that to protect their data.
+If you would like some easier tips to make your Steam Deck more private, we found this article pretty helpful.

 Tips to protect yourself